 Yes, USDA as in United States Department of Agriculture.
 Most of the rest of this information I found online pretty easily.
 But this step I only heard about from a friend.
 It is the most crucial for passing your destination country’s customs, so make sure you factor it into your to-do list.

 Basically, once you have the paperwork the USDA needs to sign off.
-You have two options: you can either Fedex your forms in with prepaid return shipping included, or you can make an in-person appointment, provided that there is a USDA office nearby.
+You have two options: you can either Fedex your forms in with prepaid return shipping included, or you can make an in-person appointment, if there is a USDA office nearby.
 Either way, I highly advise calling or emailing your local office and giving them a head’s up to expect your paperwork.
 This also gives you a chance to double-check the price of the related fees; you don’t want your paperwork to be rejected because of an outdated website!

 We chose to go in person to the local office in San Francisco.
 Once there, it was a fairly simple stamp and seal procedure.
 We were in and out in less than twenty minutes, BUT we had a very tight appointment slot.
 Make sure that you are on time for your appointment, and that all of your paperwork is organized.
 If we’d been late, we would have bumped to the next open slot, which was 4 days later (and remember, all of the paperwork needs to be completed in a 10-day timeframe).